vladsterz/Multimedia/README.md

 # Multimedia
-Projects for the course of Multimedia AUTH
+Projects for the course of Multimedia AUTH \n lol